cjlee112/pygr/doc/rest/reference/cnestedlist.rst

    *saveSeqDict=True* forces it to write the NLMSA's seqDict (dictionary of sequences that are included in the alignment) to disk.
-This is unnecessary if you intend to store the NLMSA in pygr.Data, as pygr.Data will automatically save the NLMSA's seqDict as part of that process.
+This is unnecessary if you intend to store the NLMSA in worldbase, as worldbase will automatically save the NLMSA's seqDict as part of that process.
 However, if you plan on re-opening the NLMSA directly from disk, you should save the seqDict to disk by passing this option, or by directly calling the NLMSA's